Importance sampling for a simple Markovian intensity model using subsolutions: Introduction

-Although the motivation comes from the credit risk setting, and in particular the paper \cite{CarmonaCrepey}, the work can be viewed in the more general context of Monte Carlo methods for Markovian intensity models with mean-field characteristics.
-In terms of modeling credit risk and defaults in large portfolios there has been much work in recent years.
-For example, in \cite{Spil1, Spil2, Spil3} the authors consider more advanced models for the stochastic default intensity, meant to capture properties observed in the market, and study the behavior of defaults as the size of the portfolio goes to infinity.
-One of the objectives is to use the limiting behavior as an approximation for finite but large portfolios.
-In \cite{Spil1} some numerical experiments are conducted and the authors specifically remark that standard Monte Carlo typically is slow for the large portfolios and long time horizons that one typically encounters (hence their desire to develop new methods).
-Thus, understanding how to design efficient Monte Carlo methods, in this case importance sampling, even for rather simple models, is a valuable step towards being able to construct fast and accurate numerical methods for the more involved systems.
-The latter requires further insights into the design of importance sampling algorithms for interacting particle systems.
+\PN{The modelling of credit risk and defaults in large portfolios has seen much work in recent years, in addition to \cite{CarmonaCrepey, Carmona2}, see for example \cite{Spil1, Spil2, Spil3, BGG15} and references therein.
+In those works, the authors consider rather complex models for the stochastic default intensity, meant to capture properties observed in the market, study the behavior of defaults as the size of the portfolio goes to infinity and consider affine point process models in this setting.
+In \cite{Spil1} it is emphasised that standard Monte Carlo is typically slow for large portfolios and long time horizons (hence their desire to develop new methods).
+Understanding how to design efficient Monte Carlo methods, in this case importance sampling, even for rather simple models is a valuable step towards constructing fast and accurate methods for more involved systems.
+For a general overview of Monte Carlo methods used in financial engineering see \cite{Glasserman2004}; examples of the use of importance sampling can be found in \cite{Glasserman2002, GlassermanLi, GuasoniRobertson2008}.
+In the more general setting of Markov jump processes, other common Monte Carlo methods include splitting, the cross-entropy method and genealogical methods, see e.g.\ \cite{asmussen2007, RubinsteinKroese04, DelMoralGarnier}.}

-In order to design efficient importance sampling algorithms for the model under consideration we use the subsolution approach by Dupuis and Wang, combined with recent results on representations of viscosity solutions of Hamilton-Jacobi equations \cite{DHN_2013}.
-To the best of our knowledge this is the first work to apply this technique for designing importance sampling algorithms to the setting of a pure-jump process and state dynamics that do not change only across certain boundaries in the state space; compare for example to the queueing model in \cite{DupuisWangLeder_wslqIS}.
-The qualitative difference is that in the current setting affine functions of the state will not produce efficient algorithms but the gradient of the subsolution must also be state-dependent.
-This also explains why the algorithms used in \cite{CarmonaCrepey} show poor performance.

-The connection between subsolutions of Hamilton-Jacobi equations and importance sampling, first encountered in \cite{DupuisWang} and more extensively developed in \cite{DupuisWangSubsol}, has been used to construct efficient importance sampling algorithms in a number of different models, particularly for queueing systems \cite{DupuisWangLeder_wslqIS, DupSezerWang2007,DupuisWangJackson}, but also in the diffusion setting \cite{DupSpilWang2012}.
-This technique has also been used in contexts other than importance sampling, for example splitting algorithms \cite{DeanDupuis2009}.
-For a general overview of Monte Carlo methods used in financial engineering the monograph \cite{Glasserman2004} is an excellent source; examples of the use of importance sampling can be found in \cite{Glasserman2002, GlassermanLi, GuasoniRobertson2008}.